 Caramanico says most of their clients already understand the value of aeration and how it’s a necessity to keep the turf looking good.

 American Turf and Tree Care, in Greeley, Colorado, moved to the package model of offering their clients good, better and best options last year.
-Even at the good option, they include aeration.
+Even at the good option, they include liquid aeration.

 “It’s going to help people’s lawns get better if you’ve just included in your basic package,” says Blair Matthews, head of sales and marketing at American Turf and Tree Care.
 “When you present them with a fuller robust package, there’s less nickel and diming down the road.”